w3c/jlreq-d/README.md

 ### Content structure
 - It will first describe basic knowledge and features that everyone needs to understand and implement, folloed by high level features and area specific features.

-## Imcomplete list of new items in digital
+## Random list of new items, characteristics, or things that has to be considered in digital text
 - It reflows.
-A large number of different layouts are generated at users' hand depending on the their environment and preferences.
+A large number of different layouts are generated at users' hand depending on their environment and preferences.
-- The codex (vs scroll) loses most of its benefits on digital.
+- The codex (vs scroll) format, the way pages are bound as book, loses most of its benefits on digital.
 - It is searchable.
-- ラグ組や空白行で区切られる欧文スタイルのパラグラフ
-- ベースラインなど欧文ベースのエンジン上での振る舞い
-- プロポーショナルな要素を多く含むテキスト、またプロポーショナルな和文書体の扱い
-- リンクによるナビゲーションや注の機能など、デジタルテキストならではの優れた機能の利用
-- より良いアクセシビリティの可能性
-- 多様なサイズの画面。モバイルデバイスに代表される小さな画面
-- 動的挙動やUI。例えばルビが含まれたテキストを選択した場合の見かけ、コピーしたら何がコピーされるか、など。
-- 組版指定がなくても自動的に動くべき機能、言い換えるとプレーンテキストでも動くべき機能と、ルビのようにマークアップなどでの指定が必要な機能の区別がある
-- 複数の方法がある場合、それが実装者の選択であるべき場合と、エンドユーザーの選択であるべき場合がある。印刷ではそれらを組版を行うものが決めていた。この点はアクセシビリティに重要かと思われる。

-…
+It has to be searchable for, among other things, accessibility.
+- How does Western style layout such as left justification and paragraphs separated by a linefeed fit?
+- How Japanese characters should be placed and behave on Wetern style layout system using the baseline?
+- How do we layout lines that has many proportional characters?
+Before print Japanese characters were also proportional and there are such fonts.
+- There are a few different ways of adding notes to the text.
+Many of them are placed in or at the side of the line.
+Which one should we preserve and which can be replaced by new ways of adding notes in digital text?
+- Digital for better accessibility.
+- Has to support wide variety of screen sizes, from smartphones to a large screen.
+For example how line length and the cap between lines should be when the size changes?
+- The dynamic behaviour of the text on UI has to be described.
+For example what should be highlighted when you select lines with ruby?
+What should be copied when it is copied?
+- Some features should work automatically without the contents prividers' or the readers' additional instructions, i.e. something that has to work even on plane text.
+Some features require markup, e.g. ruby, by the contents prividers.
+Some features should be left to the readers' choice such as font size.
+There were no such distinctions in print.
+Probably we have to be concious of such distinctions in describing features.

 ## Draft TOC
 See [draft Table of Content](https://github.com/w3c/jlreq-d/wiki/jlreq-d-ToC-draft) at GitHub wiki of this repository.